heroiclamp3038/heroickeyboard/README.md

 I used braga3dprint's (https://www.printables.com/@braga3dprint) 3d printable design for the keycap puller

-I used Copilot for suggestions, sanity checking, and the cover image (as I cannot obtain an image of the keyboard without building it, I used an AI generated image), and I used GitHub Copilot autocompletions while coding
+I used Copilot for suggestions, sanity checking, and the cover image (I cannot obtain an image of the keyboard without building it, so I used an AI generated image), and I used GitHub Copilot autocompletions while coding